 This tradition is rooted in different cultures and depending on which it is, does hold different meaning.
 In England it is used as a symbol of sweeping away the old and preparing for the new.
 It is also said that the fastest over the broom will “wear the trousers ” in the Marriage! 😊.
 It is jumped together and hand in hand and is often chosen after a Handfasting by couples!
 The brooms can be decorated in the colours of your wedding theme and kept as a souvenir afterwards!

 The Sand Ceremony

-The Sand Ceremony is very popular as it has a lovely symbolic context – once the grains of sand from each vial is placed in to the central vessel, those grains cannot be separated!
-The Sand Ceremony also allows you to customise with coloured sands that match your wedding theme, and also allow more than two colours – so if you wish to include your children or family members in the Ceremony, that can be incorporated too!
+The Sand Ceremony is very popular as it has a lovely symbolic context – once the grains of sand from each vial pour in to the central vessel, those grains cannot be separated!
+The Sand Ceremony also works well with coloured sands that match your wedding theme, and also allow more than two colours – so if you wish to include your children or family members in the Ceremony, that can be incorporated too!
 A lovely way to blend two families!

 This is a lovely Ceremony and very simple – it involves the bride and groom giving a rose to their mothers or new mothers in law!
 How sweet is that!
 Or of course, the the guests can each hold a rose and subject of course to the number of guests, the roses can be given or taken by the bride and become her bouquet as she reaches her partner!
 Romantic?
 You bet!!!

 This is a beautiful and poignant ceremony for the couple as they each light a taper and then together light their candle.
 Again, the ceremony symbolises two becoming one, two hearts, two families, two people.